What happens during a food hygiene inspection?

 - serve an improvement notice if breaches of the law have been identified, which formally instructs you to correct the issues

-- the officer may discuss with you voluntary procedures to help rectify contraventions – this might include voluntary surrender of food rather than formally seizing or detaining it or a voluntary closure of your premises instead of serving a Hygiene Emergency Prohibition Notice which can formally close your business but the voluntary closure means that a notice won’t be placed on the door
+- may discuss with you voluntary procedures to help rectify contraventions – this might include voluntary surrender of food rather than formally seizing or detaining it or a voluntary closure of your premises instead of serving a Hygiene Emergency Prohibition Notice which can formally close your business but the voluntary closure means that a notice won’t be placed on the door

 - serve a Hygiene Emergency Prohibition Notice if there is an imminent risk to consumers.
 A Hygiene Emergency Prohibition Notice can be used to stop the use of processes, premises or equipment

-- if an officer advises you to do something they must make it clear whether you need to do it to comply with the law (legal requirement) or whether they are recommending it as good practice only
+If an officer advises you to do something they must make it clear whether you need to do it to comply with the law (legal requirement) or whether they are recommending it as good practice only:

 - the officer must give you a reasonable period of time in which to carry out required work except if there is an imminent risk to public health